 Within this fathom-long body

-with its thoughts and emotions lies our world.
+with its thoughts and emotions lies our world

-‘It’s origin, it’s cessation, and the pathway to nibbana (freedom).
+I’s origin, it’s cessation, and the pathway to nibbana (freedom).

 The Buddha, — AN 4.45

 In 1980, I traveled to Burma with my teacher, Dr. Rina Sircar to meet Venerable Taungpulu Kaba-Aye Sayadaw, a renowned forest meditation master.
-I was in my early 20’s when I began studying with Taungpulu, who encouraged us to do the sitter’s practice (no lying down), live under the trees or stars, collect alms, eat one meal a day using one bowl, live with three robes, and go to the cemetery during the middle of the night to practice mindfulness of death.
+In my early 20’s when I began studying with Taungpulu, who encouraged us to do the sitter’s practice (no lying down), live under the trees or stars, collect alms, eat one meal a day using one bowl, live with three robes, and go to the cemetery during the middle of the night to practice mindfulness of death.
 The 32 Parts of the Body meditation was one of the first practices that Sayadaw taught us.

 When I returned to the USA, I lived at Taungpulu Kaba-Aye Monastery in Boulder Creek, Ca. for over 8 years, practicing Vipassana and the 32 parts meditation.
 After leaving the monastery and becoming an MBSR teacher, I worked with the 32 parts on and off for 26 years and gradually realized its power and profundity.
 My primary insight is illustrated by a Gary Larson cartoon from the “Far Side,” showing a cow in a pasture eating grass who suddenly calls out to the other cows, “Hey wait a minute, this is grass, we’re eating grass!”
 My realization seemed in the same vein, “Hey wait a minute, this is a body, we have a body!”